nt2ds/ArtNetDMX/README.md

 # ArtNetDMX
 Very Simple ArtNet to DMX Software

-Currently supporting output to every FTDI based USB to DMX interface
+Currently supporting every FTDI based USB to DMX interface for output

 Using ArtNet3DotNet by cansik